PERMANENT MAGNET MOTORS: SECURING THE INSTALLATION, REDUCING ELECTRICAL CONSUMPTION & MAINTENANCE COSTS

 PLUME SUPPRESSION FROM COOLING TOWERS

-Plume: the plume is the result of the condensation of the water vapor contained in the saturated air at the outlet of the tower, which can end up in over-saturation when it mixes with the colder ambient air.
+Plume: it is the result of the condensation of the water vapour contained in the saturated air at the outlet of the tower.
+It can end up in over-saturation when it mixes with the colder ambient air.
 The plume is therefore generally more visible in colder or more humid ambient conditions.

 COOLING TOWER SOUNDPROOFING